 Send surveys by text

-If you want to gain a better understanding of your customers, it’s good to reach them where they are.
+If you want to gain a better understanding of your audience and form a customer-centric marketing strategy, it’s good to reach them where they are.
 Chances are, a sizeable part of your customer base frequently uses their cell phones.
 So, why not send them a quick survey?

 Since we’re talking about texting, it’s best to keep it simple.
 If you create a survey about the customer journey that feels like a journey, you’re probably not going to get many responses.